Program of Excellence

 Hometown: Chilliwack, B.C.

-Firkus grew up playing in the BC Hockey ranks with Chilliwack MHA and the Fraser Valley Phantoms of the Female Midget AAA league (now BCEHL).
-Firkus moved onto the collegiate ranks with the University of Wisconsin-Superior (NCAA III), where she played four seasons and graduated with a Bachelor of Science degree in Psychology.
+Firkus grew up playing minor hockey with CMHA, and the Fraser Valley Phantoms of the Women's Midget AAA League (now BCEHL).
+She moved onto the collegiate ranks with the University of Wisconsin-Superior (NCAA III), where she played four seasons and graduated with a Bachelor of Science degree in Psychology.

 Mikaela Reay, Assistant Coach